krusynth/rpgmakermv-plugins/README.md

 ## [Multi-tile Events](Kru_MultitileEvents.js)
 This plugin allows for events that are bigger than one tiles, by expanding the collision box via notes.
-This works nicely for larger sprites (like giant monsters) that can still wander around like normal events.
+This works nicely for larger sprites (like giant monsters) that can still wander around like normal events. *Requires Kru Core.*

 ## [Map Merge](Kru_MapMerge.js)
 Allows authors to merge maps together, replacing a section of a map with a new